& Mechanism

 MnO2 oxidation could be carried out on large-scale.
 However, the reaction requires large excess of MnO2.

-- MnO2 Oxidation is one of the inexpensive methods to manufacture aldehydes or ketones from Alcohols, though it oxidises only activated alcohols
+- MnO2 Oxidation is one of the inexpensive methods to manufacture aldehydes or ketones from Alcohols, though it oxidises only activated alcohols.

 Scale-Up Typical Procedure: